Examine the code development features of GitHub Copilot

 The inline chat interface can be used to develop new code features.
 For example, you can use inline chat to create a new user interface component, a new API endpoint, or a new data processing pipeline.

-You can create a new code feature using inline chat by completing the following steps:
+To create a new code feature using inline chat:

-2. Open the inline chat interface by pressing Ctrl+I on the keyboard.
+2. Open inline chat by pressing Ctrl+I on the keyboard.

-4. Review the suggestions provided by Copilot Chat, and refine your prompt if necessary.
+4. Review the suggestion and refine your prompt if the result doesn't match your intent.

 Create regular expressions using inline chat